jsverse/transloco/README.md

 > The internationalization (i18n) library for Angular

-Transloco is an internationalization (i18n) library for Angular.
-It allows you to define translations for your content in different languages and switch between them easily in runtime.
+Transloco allows you to define translations for your content in different languages and switch between them easily in runtime.
 It exposes a rich API to manage translations efficiently and cleanly.
 It provides multiple plugins that will improve your development experience.
 Here is a small taste of the features it offers:

 ✅ Clean and DRY templates <br>